DanielTockan/Skii/README.md

 ![Update Account](./resources/screenshots/update_account.png)

 This library was outside of the scope of the course, requiring me to go through the the source documentation.
-I produced the following fucntion that was triggered by an onClick event listener whenever the upload image button was pressed:
+I produced the following function that was triggered by an onClick event listener whenever the upload image button was pressed:

 ```js
 function handleImageUpload(event) {